Michael Lomonaco: Television and media career

-Before a culinary career, Lomonaco's goal was to be an actor, which he pursued for eight years.
-His training in this field has led the chef to combine these two skills.
+Lomonaco has worked as a host and guest on food-related television programs.
 Lomonaco is the co-host of the Discovery Channel's program Epicurious.
-Previously he hosted Michael's Place on the Food Network for three years.
-He has also made appearances on talk shows and cooking programs such as In Julia's Kitchen with Master Chefs.
-He also guest starred in season five's episode of Anthony Bourdain's No Reservations, titled Disappearing Manhattan.
+Previously, he hosted Michael's Place on the Food Network for three years.

-Lomonaco has also been a featured chef on Great Chefs television.
+He made several guest appearances on talk shows and cooking programs, such as In Julia's Kitchen with Master Chefs, as well as Anthony Bourdain's No Reservations episode titled "Disappearing Manhattan."
+He has also appeared on Great Chefs television.